 It uses purely depends on the intention of the merging companies as it could be used to kill the competition and control the players at different stages of the supply chain.
 Though Anti-trust laws are there in place to put a check to collusion and unfair trade practices like reducing the competition to a bare minimum in order to control the market still companies do it using vertical merger.

 This has been a guide to what is Vertical Merger and its definition.
-Here we discuss Vertical Merger Examples and also understand why they happens?
-Also, we discuss the controversies surrounding Vertical Mergers.
+Here we discuss how Vertical Merger work along with examples, and why they happen.
 You may learn about from these following articles-